Idem-AI/idemAI-api/api/lexi-agentic/README.md

 Agentic Coding Framework operates on the principle of "Agentic Coding Logic," a structured methodology that guides AI agents through distinct development phases.
 The process is typically orchestrated by an `AutoPilot` script ([`01_AI-RUN/01_AutoPilot.md`](./01_AI-RUN/01_AutoPilot.md)) which invokes a series of detailed prompts.

 1.  **Initialization & Idea Capture:** The user provides an initial idea, which the AI refines through targeted questions.
-2.  **Market Research:** The AI, acting as a market analyst, researches the idea's viability using integrated tools.
+2.  **Market Research, Diagrams & Brand Identity:** The AI, acting as a market analyst, researches the idea's viability, including diagramming and brand identity aspects, using integrated tools.
-3.  **Core Concept Definition:** The idea is further refined into a solid concept based on market insights.
+3.  **Core Concept Development:** The idea is further refined into a solid concept based on market insights.
 4.  **PRD Generation:** A comprehensive Product Requirements Document is created.
 5.  **Technical Documentation & Specs:** Existing documentation templates within the project (in `02_AI-DOCS/` and `03_SPECS/`) are updated by the AI with project-specific details derived from the PRD.
 This includes architecture, coding conventions, feature specs, etc. The AI is guided by [`02_AI-DOCS/Documentation/AI_Coding_Agent_Optimization.md`](./02_AI-DOCS/Documentation/AI_Coding_Agent_Optimization.md).
 6.  **Task Management:** The PRD and specs are broken down into a detailed task list ([`tasks/tasks.json`](./tasks/tasks.json)) by an AI orchestrator, following the workflow defined in [`02_AI-DOCS/TaskManagement/Roo_Task_Workflow.md`](./02_AI-DOCS/TaskManagement/Roo_Task_Workflow.md).